 It looks impressive but what they didn’t show you was the bit that came before that where they put the person into hypnosis in a more traditional way.

 Shouting sleep at someone and yanking their head will only result in the hypnotist entering hypnosis when the person reacts by punching them in the face.

-TV shows are edited and you only see what they want you to.
 They will have chatted with the person for a few minutes first and given them a suggestion that they won’t remember the next time they meet.

 Yes, you can help someone enter hypnosis without them realising just by talking to them.
 That’s what conversational hypnosis can be used for.

 Street hypnosis, stage hypnosis or any kind of hypnosis is still self-hypnosis.
 However you enter hypnosis, you always do it yourself and can always come around at any time.